aldelaro5/dolphin-memory-engine/README.md

 Before proceeding, ensure the Qt submodule is initialized by running `git submodule update --init` at the repository's root.
 The files should appear at the `Externals\Qt` directory.

-Once complete, open the solution file `Dolphin-memory-engine.sln` located in the `Source` directory with Visual Studio.
+Once complete, open the solution file `dolphin-memory-engine.sln` located in the `Source` directory with Visual Studio.
 Select the build configuration and build it.

 #### Windows SDK
 The Windows SDK version 10.0.22621.0 comes with the C++ Desktop Development Workload of Visual Studio 2022 — other versions may work but are untested.
 To use a different Windows SDK you'll need to select the it in the project properties window.
 Please note that this will change the `vcxproj` file, so if you plan to submit a Pull Request, make sure to not stage this change.